tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 * For two-step flow, select **Capture on Shipment**.

-Payment Options:
+Refer to the following [link](https://developers.payulatam.com/latam/en/docs/services/payments.html#payment-flows) to learn more about the Payment flows.

 ![](/assets/BigCommerce/Imagen10.png)

+{{% alert title="Important" color="warning"%}}
+The option of processing in more than one step only applies to card payments (subject to [availability](https://developers.payulatam.com/latam/en/docs/services/payments.html#payment-flows) in each country).
+Transactions with other payment methods will perform authorization and capture in a single step.
+{{% /alert %}}

+{{% alert title="Note" color="info"%}}
-Multistore options will be visible below the payment options section:
+Multistore options will be visible below the payment options section.
 ![](/assets/BigCommerce/Imagen10B.png)
+{{% /alert %}}